hiddaorear/RayTracingInOneWeekendByJava/README.md

 - done Chapter 1.
 Output an image

-- todo Chapter 2.
+- done Chapter 2.
 The vec3 class

-- Chapter 3: Rays, a simple camera, and background
+- done Chapter 3: Rays, a simple camera, and background

-- Chapter 4: Adding a sphere
+- todo Chapter 4: Adding a sphere

 - Chapter 5: Surface normals and multiple objects